evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 `bwa mem -M -t 16 -r "@RG\tID:FLOWCELL1.LANE6\tSM:PF515\tPL:illumina" my_monkey_chromosome/chr9.fa samples/PF515.fq | samtools view -bSh - > samples/PF515.bam`

+We have not used this algorithm for this example because the Stacks software we are using is not compatible with the output (although a recent update is).

 ## Practice Problem 4: Assessing coverage